-The Summer before Grade 9
+The Summer Before Grade 9

 Attend the Getting Ready for High School Orientation Day.

 Keep a look out for the orientation days which high schools hold in August and the first week of September.
 These days are designed to help students prepare for high school.
 Some communities have more intensive high school preparation groups or workshops.
-Ask you local community agency or school staff.
+Ask your local community agency or school staff.